-The Coquitlam RCMP welcomed the eight-week-old dog this week its newest member and is set to undergo multiple training regiments in the months ahead.
+The Coquitlam RCMP welcomed the eight-week-old dog this week its newest member and is set to undergo multiple training regimens in the months ahead.

 Const.
 John Graham tells the Tri-City News she's also the youngest of its police dogs currently at the detachment.

 "The Coquitlam RCMP currently have two police service dogs in training; Paige (eight weeks of age) and Nessel (12 months of age)," he explains.

 "The Lower Mainland is serviced by the Integrated Police Dog Service (IPDS) which provides 24/7 coverage from Hope to Pemberton, covering all cities and municipalities (with the exception of Vancouver City and West Vancouver)."